anasarshad7677-netizen/sql_learning/README.md

 alter_truncate.sql : this file contains the basics of alter and delete drop queries

 TRANSACATIONS.sql : contains rollback and commit transcations

+Student management system : contains the add insert and update students and management system